Absolute Martian Manhunter: Publication history

 By July 2024, a Martian Manhunter-focused comic book series written by Deniz Camp was in the works as part of DC Comics Absolute Universe (AU) imprint, titled Absolute Martian Manhunter.
 Javier Rodríguez is the illustrator of the comic, and Camp described the title as "one of the most dramatic re-imaginings in the Absolute Universe".

 The design for the 'Martian' was created by Rodriguez as a clay sculpture.

 Camp cited various sci-fi works and authors that inspired the title, such as 2001: A Space Odyssey, the writings of Ursula K. Le Guin and J. G. Ballard, but the primary influence of the book came from writer Thomas Pynchon, especially his works Inherent Vice and The Crying of Lot 49.
 He described the book as "psychedelic noir that tackles the big human questions through a small, personal lens".

 Absolute Martian Manhunter was released in March 2025.
 Originally a six-issue miniseries, the book was extended to twelve issues, with the same creative team working on all issues with no fill-ins.
 The first issue of Absolute Martian Manhunter #1 sold over 120,000 pre-orders in March 2025.
-The second arc is set to release after a 3-month hiatus on December 2025.
+The second arc was released in December of the same year.

+On February 20, 2026, Camp confirmed that the book would conclude with the 12th issue.
+However, he expressed that DC Comics was open to the possibility of continuance, and that ending the book was a choice made by both himself and Rodriguez.